zhijie-li/DM4dump/README.md

 ## Syntax

-To simply dump the "header information" (not really just in the header):
+To simply dump the "header information" (DM4 does not really have a "header"):
 <pre>
    perl dumpDM4.pl 0000.dm4 >log.txt
 </pre>